ionic-team/capacitor/site/docs-md/getting-started/dependencies.md

 Once you have CocoaPods installed, update your local repo by running `pod repo update`.
 You should run this command periodically to ensure you have the latest versions of CocoaPods dependencies.

 As a rule, the latest version of Capacitor always supports the last two iOS versions.
-For example, iOS 12 and iOS 11.
+For example, iOS 11 and iOS 12.
 For support for older versions of iOS, use an older version of Capacitor (if available).

+Capacitor uses the WKWebView.

 ## Android Development